 One groundwater sample cross-gradient to Gambell's water supply well had fuel contamination, but subsequent sampling did not find any contamination.
 Other sites where groundwater was sampled did not have contaminants above the MCLs.
 There were also some concerns expressed that other areas where contamination is found in the soil could pose a threat to the groundwater, specifically the radar station on Sevoukuk Mountain.
 Based on a review of the documents, there does not appear to be a hydrogeological connection between the radar site and the drinking water source on the plain below the mountain.
 Also, dioxins, the contaminant of concern at the radar site, do not travel very easily in the subsurface because they bind tightly to the soil.
-In addition, the average concentration of dioxins in the soil at the radar station is below EPA's screening concentration and ADEC's cleanup value.
-Thus, additional excavation at the radar site is not necessary since there is no risk to human health or the environment.
+In addition, the average concentration of dioxins in the soil at the radar site is not necessary since there is no risk to human health or the environment.
 In conclusion, reports reviewed indicated that this FUDS does not pose a threat to the groundwater that serves as a drinking water source for the village of Gambell.